A complete guide to digital transformation

 - Enhanced compliance and security, thanks to automated retention and regulation tools.

-- Employee experience increases due to an enhanced freedom to do work that feels valuable and meaningful.
+- Employee experience improves due to an enhanced freedom to do work that feels valuable and meaningful.

 - Efficiency, including the elimination of many process bottlenecks with automated workflows.